christianalfoni/rask-ui/docs/api/createContext.md

-# Context API
+# createContext

-Functions for sharing data through the component tree without props.
+The `createContext` primitive allows sharing data through the component tree without passing props.
+It returns an object with two methods: `use()` to consume context values and `inject()` to provide context values to child components.

 ## createContext()

-Creates a context by wrapping a hook function that will be used as a context identifier.
-The hook defines how the context value is created.
+Creates a context that provides two methods for managing shared state across the component tree.
+The hook function defines how the context value is created.

 ```tsx
 const CounterContext = createContext(() => {